Credential Trainings

 It's important to note that while this program aligns with SVN standards, it may also fulfill specific state and government requirements in your area.
 Attendees are encouraged to seek guidance to confirm its applicability in their regions.

-• Can Supervised Visitation Providers be certified?
+• Can Supervised Visitation Providers be Certified?

 Currently there is NO formal certification program for supervised visitation providers, so as the SVN Code of Ethics stipulate, providers should avoid "using terms such as "certification," "recognized," or "approved" unless authorized to do so by an appropriate governmental body or professional organization.